gradle/actions/setup-gradle/README.md

 ### Using the cache write-only

-In certain circumstances it may be desirable to start with a clean Gradle User Home state, but to save that state at the end of a workflow Job:
+In certain circumstances it may be desirable to start with a clean Gradle User Home state, but to save the state at the end of a workflow Job:

 ```yaml
 cache-write-only: true